Skrubbadubba/HoaryDash/hoarydash/CONFIG.md

   sensors: 3
 ```

 Lower numbers appear first (top of the screen).
 Values can be any integer.
-For example, to just set sensors top the top:
+For example, to just set sensors to the top:

 ```yaml
 order: